ZKWong/ZFG-SIMS/README.md

 In-depth

-6. steps to create new component in angular package appmodule.ts => make a backup copy of import section add new component to route.ts edit mainpage to call this new component (optional)
+6. steps to create new component in angular package: appmodule.ts => make a backup copy of import section add new component to route.ts edit mainpage to call this new component (optional)

-7. steps to create new controller and data in c# api Models => create new .cs file
+7. steps to create new controller and data in c# api:
+   Models => create new .cs file
    Data   => update DataContext.cs
    dotnet ef migrations add "create newtable tablename"